Neptune in astrology describes the part of life where something feels meaningful, beautiful, and hard to pin down.

 Neptune’s 2-Phase Creative Cycle: Vision, Then Reality Check

-No competitor explains this for beginners, but it is one of Neptune’s most practically useful patterns for artists, writers, and anyone doing creative work.
+This is one of Neptune’s most practically useful patterns for artists, writers, relationship decisions, and anyone trying to tell the difference between inspiration and fantasy.

 Neptune operates in two distinct phases when activated by transit or progression: